 3. Dvārakā according to Harivamsa and Puranas

-According the Harivamsa, one of the most important works of Sanskrit literature, Dwarka was built on “submerged land”, “released by the ocean”.
+According to the Harivamsa, one of the most important works of Sanskrit literature, Dwarka was built on “submerged land”, “released by the ocean”.
 It was squared “like a chessboard”.
 It was guarded by four main gates and the city’s houses were arranged in lines.
 The city had “high buildings”, “made in gold”, which “almost touched the sky” and “could be seen everywhere like clouds”.

-Moreover, the city is also mentioned in Bhagvat Puraan, Skanda Puraan and the Vishnu Puraan (Puranas are ancient Indian legends, histories, and myths).
+Moreover, the city is also mentioned in Bhagvat Puraan, Skanda Puraan, and the Vishnu Puraan (Puranas are ancient Indian legends, histories, and myths).

 4. Dvārakā according to Mahabharata

-In Mahabharata we find many detailed descriptions of the old, glorious city.
+In Mahabharata, we find many detailed descriptions of the old, glorious city.
 Here’s an excerpt from the Wikipedia page about Dvārakā: